 No action is required from these minutes.

-That Council NOTES the unconfirmed minutes of the Joondalup Festival and Summer Events Committee meeting held on 21 February 2001 forming Attachment 1 to this Report.
+That Council NOTES the unconfirmed minutes of the Joondalup Festival and Summer Events Committee meeting held on 21 February 2001 forming Attachment 1 to Report CJ059-0301.

 To access this attachment on electronic document, click here: Attach4brf060301.pdf